ergest/sql_patterns/Book/chap7.md

         ON ph.post_history_type_id = m.post_history_type_id
 ```

 Notice a couple of things.
 First of all our code is a lot more compact, easy to read, understand and maintain.
 Second we're using a `LEFT JOIN` as explained in [Chapter 5](chap5) pattern 3.
-Also notice how we  assume `NULL` `COALESCE()` the input coming from the `LEFT JOIN` knowing it might be `NULL` in the future
+Also notice how we  assume `NULL` with  `activity_type` and `grouped_activity_type` and `COALESCE()` the input coming from the `LEFT JOIN` in order to protect ourselves.

 ## Wrapper Patterns
 If you look into the `models/